RadialDevGroup/ombudsman/ATTENDANCE.md

 Absences not related to a health issue shall be qualified as personal time and should be taken as needed to recuperate from work-related stress and should not be made up given prior notice.

+Other specific requests:
+- Your vacation time should be recorded in Freckle under the project "Out-of-office" and tagged with "#vacation-time".

 ## Work From Home